TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h, .cpp)

 The Compass library is use to control the MPU9250 Compass, Gyro and Accelerometer package.
+The compass' purpose is to keep the robot facing the oppositions goal.

 To use the library, import it into your main c++ file